rust-lang/rust-by-example/src/types/literals.md

     let y = 2u32;
     let z = 3f32;

-    // Unsuffixed literal, their types depend on how they are used let i = 1;
+    // Unsuffixed literals, their types depend on how they are used let i = 1;
     let f = 1.0;